ghzserg/nopoop/Plugin_en.md

 ## Plugin Structure

+### Installation Script

+After calling `ENABLE_PLUGIN`, the install.sh file will be automatically executed.

+After calling `DISABLE_PLUGIN`, the uninstall.sh file will be automatically executed.

 ### Single-language plugin
 Must contain a file:
 ```
 nopoop.cfg
 ```
 All functionality resides in this file.

 ### Multi-language plugin
 Language-specific files are placed in subdirectories:
 ```
 en/nopoop.cfg
 ru/nopoop.cfg